Kippure: Geography

-Kippure's large massif sits at the head of two major valleys: the valley of Glencree (part of Wicklow) to the east, which it forms with Tonduff 642 m, Maulin 570 m, and Prince William's Seat 555 m; and the valley of Glenasmole (part of Dublin) to the north, which is forms with Seefingan 724 m, and Corrig Mountain 617 m.
+Kippure's large massif sits at the head of two major valleys: the valley of Glencree (part of County Wicklow) to the east, which it forms with Tonduff 642 m, Maulin 570 m, and Prince William's Seat 555 m; and the valley of Glenasmole (part of Dublin) to the north, which is forms with Seefingan 724 m, and Corrig Mountain 617 m.

-To the south of Kippure is the high mountain pass of the Sally Gap at 503 m, and the long winding "central spine" of the Wicklow mountains as the range runs to Mullaghcleevaun 849 m, and then on to Tonelagee 817 m, and finally to the terminus at Lugnaquilla 925 m in the south, Wicklow and Leinster's highest mountain.
+To the south of Kippure is the high mountain pass of the Sally Gap at 503 m, and the long winding "central spine" of the Wicklow Mountains as the range runs to Mullaghcleevaun 849 m, and then on to Tonelagee 817 m, and finally to the terminus at Lugnaquilla 925 m in the south, County Wicklow and Leinster's highest mountain.

 Kippure has two corrie lakes on its north-east flank, Lough Bray Upper and Lough Bray Lower.
 The slopes of Kippure hold the sources of several rivers, including tributaries that feed the River Liffey from the Liffey Head Bog on the western slopes of Tonduff, and tributaries that feed the River Dodder.